Cal-Poly-Advanced-R/Lab_1/README.md

 * Your code should have at least a few comments, explaining what your functions do.

-## Part Two: Data Analysis (150 points)
+## Part Two: Data Analysis

-**Create a new R Markdown file for Part Two.**
+**Create a new Quarto file for Part Two.**

-Make sure your final file is carefully formatted, so that each analysis is clear and concise.
+- Make sure your final file is carefully formatted, so that each analysis is clear and concise.
-Be sure your knitted .html file shows all your source code.
+- Be sure your knitted .html file shows all your source code.

 ### The Data

-Use the dataset `Oscars-demographics-DFE.csv` in this repository.
+Use the dataset `oscars-demographics-DFE.csv` in this repository.

-To accomplish the tasks in this exam, you will need to do appropriate cleaning, adjusting, and reorganizing of the data.
+To accomplish the tasks in this section you will need to do appropriate cleaning, adjusting, and reorganizing of the data.

-In what follows, the phrase "Big 5 Awards" refers to the five individual Academy Awards covered in this dataset:
-Best Director, Best Actor, Best Actress, Best Supporting Actor, and Best Supporting Actress.
+In what follows, the phrase "Big 5 Awards" refers to the five individual Academy Awards covered in this dataset: Best Director, Best Actor, Best Actress, Best Supporting Actor, and Best Supporting Actress.

-### Warm-ups (10 points each)
+### Warm-ups

 1. Which movie(s) won the most unique "Big 5" awards?

-2. Of all actresses who have won the Best Actress award, what are is the most common first name?
+2. Of all actresses who have won the Best Actress award, what is(are) the most common first name(s)?

 3. What US State, or non-US country, has produced the most Oscar winners (for the awards in this dataset)?

-### Age and Gender (60 points)
+### Age and Gender

 The information in this dataset includes two awards given only to women (Best Actress, Best Supporting Actress) and two awards given only to men (Best Actor, Best Supporting Actor).

-Create a linear model that explores how the typical age of acting award winners has changed over time, and how that effect is different for the two genders of awards.
+Create a linear model that explores how the typical age of acting award winners has changed over time, and how this relationship differs for the two genders of awards.

-*(Note:  You will absolutely need to do some careful manipulation of the date information in this dataset, before you create your model.
-You may assume all Oscar awards take place on Feb 1 of the year they are awarded.)*
+*Note: You will absolutely need to do some careful manipulation of the date information in this dataset, before you create your model.
+You may assume all Oscar awards take place on February 1st of the year they are awarded.*

-Print out the results of your model, and briefly discuss the interpretations and conclusions.
+Print out the results of your model in a tidy and clean format -- you may find the **broom** package helpful.

-### Bootstrapping (60 points)

-Use a bootstrap approach to answer the following question:
-What is an approximate 95% confidence interval for percent of "Big 5 Award" award winners who are not white?

-In addition to the confidence interval, make a plot that illustrates your findings.
+Briefly discuss the interpretations of your regression and what it leads you to conclude about this relationship.